orkunispir/nexmon_csi/README.md

 Collect CSI by listening on socket 5500 for UDP packets.
 One way to do this is using tcpdump:
 `tcpdump -i wlan0 dst port 5500`.
 You can store 1000 CSI samples in a pcap file like this:
 `tcpdump -i wlan0 dst port 5500 -vv -w output.pcap -c 1000`.

+You will not be able to use the built in WiFi chip to connect to your WLAN, so use an Ethernet cable.

 ## Analyzing the CSI